Keaton Jennings: Domestic career

 Jennings spent the 2011 season in Durham, playing for Academy and Second XI teams.
 He made his first-class debut for Gauteng in December 2011 against Free State.
 He also played for the South Africa Under-19 cricket team, and was captain of the Under-19 team on its tour to England in 2011.

 Although eligible to play for South Africa, Jennings chose to play international cricket for England, and played his last game for Gauteng in March 2012.
 He arrived in England on 2 April 2012, meaning that he became eligible for England selection in April 2016 after a four-year residency period (the necessary period was raised to seven years just a few weeks after he arrived in England).
 He played Second XI cricket for Durham in 2012, and made his first team debut against Surrey in August 2012.
 Playing against Derbyshire in July 2013, he scored his maiden first-class century (123) in the second innings after reaching 93 in the first innings.
 He reached a second first-class century in the final match of the 2013 season, against Sussex, when Durham had already won the 2013 County Championship (Durham's third title in six years) but he made less impact in the following two seasons.

 Jennings had a successful season for Durham in 2016, scoring heavily with the bat, becoming the leading run-scorer, with 1,548 runs at a batting average of 64.5, including six centuries plus a double century against Yorkshire, and scoring 88 in the final of the 2016 NatWest T20 Blast competition.
 Jennings was selected as the County Championship player of the year by the Cricket Writers' Club, and joined the England Lions tour to the United Arab Emirates.
-Jennings was linked with a move away from Durham due to the club's financial problems, but he eventually agreed a new deal to stay at the club.
+Jennings was linked with a move away from Durham due to the club's financial problems, but eventually agreed a new deal to stay at the club.
 Following his impressive form for Durham, and scoring a century on tour for the Lions, Jennings was called up to the senior England squad for the first time.

 On 27 August 2020, on the opening day of the 2020 t20 Blast, Jennings scored his first century in a T20 match against his former side, Durham, scoring 108 runs from 63 balls.
 The innings is the highest score in a T20 match at Chester-le-Street.